publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stIII/ch33/schII/m__us_usc_t31_s5.md

 >             “(B) provide public notice and an opportunity for comment before designating a database under paragraph (1)(B).

->         “(3)  __Access and review by agencies__  __.—__
+>         “(3)  __Access and review__  __.—__

+>             “(A)  __In general__  __.—__

 >             For purposes of identifying and preventing improper payments, each agency shall have access to, and use of, the Do Not Pay Initiative to verify payment or award eligibility in accordance with subsection (a) when the Director of the Office of Management and Budget determines the Do Not Pay Initiative is appropriately established for the agency.

+>             “(B)  __Other entities__  __.—__

+>             States and any contractor, subcontractor, or agent of a State, and the judicial and legislative branches of the United States (as defined in paragraphs (2) and (3), respectively, of [section 202(e) of title 18][/us/usc/t18/s202/e], United States Code), shall have access to, and use of, the Do Not Pay Initiative for the purpose of verifying payment or award eligibility for payments (as defined in section 2(g)(3) of the Improper Payments Information Act of 2002 ([31 U.S.C.
+3321][/us/usc/t31/s3321] note)) when, with respect to a State, the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for that State and any contractor, subcontractor, or agent of the State, and, with respect to the judicial and legislative branches of the United States, when the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for the judicial branch or the legislative branch, as applicable.

+>             “(C)  __Consistency with privacy act of 1974__  __.—__

+>             To ensure consistency with the principles of [section 552a of title 5][/us/usc/t5/s552a], United States Code (commonly known as the ‘Privacy Act of 1974’), the Director of the Office of Management and Budget may issue guidance that establishes privacy and other requirements that shall be incorporated into Do Not Pay Initiative access agreements with States, including any contractor, subcontractor, or agent of a State, and the judicial and legislative branches of the United States.

 >         “(4)  __Payment otherwise required__  __.—__